josephdubon/josephdubon/README.md

 ### I am a full stack software developer.

 ## Current Projects
-I am currently building out v1 of a new education platform and learning web3!
+I am currently building out v1 of a new education platform and diving into web3!

 [americoders.org](https://americoders.org) (in development)